 Imperial College London is based in South Kensington, London and is the only UK university focused on science, engineering, medicine and business.
 Ranked 9th in the QS World University Rankings® 2020, Imperial is highly regarded worldwide for both its teaching and research, associated with 14 Nobel laureates since its founding in 1907.
 A multidisciplinary space for education, research, translation and commercialisation, Imperial harnesses science and innovation to tackle global challenges.
 A truly international institution, over 140 countries are currently represented on campus.

-Working to make a top-class education accessible for all, Imperial offers a range of scholarships and the most generous bursary scheme of its kind of any UK university.
+Working to make a top-class education accessible for all, Imperial offers a range of scholarships and one of the most generous bursary schemes of its kind of any UK university.
 Also host to an excellent careers service, Imperial graduates ranked the most employable in the UK in this year’s Guardian University Guide.

 Set in the heart of one of the greatest cities in the world, there is something to suit everyone when it comes to student life.
 There are countless pubs, parks, museums, cinemas, theatres, art galleries and eateries in close reach of campus, while the university itself boasts over 320 clubs & societies.
 Campus is host to a 24-hour library, the main Ethos gym & swimming pool and multiple music practice rooms.
 Accommodation is guaranteed for all first years in student halls, while the university supports older students in finding accommodation in the private sector.
 There are also rooms for eight student rowers in the flat above the boathouse in Putney.